janboone/department/meetingMay2016.md

 top publications
 ----------------

-* Elena (with Arno Riedl) "Justice Under Uncertainty" accepted by Management Science
+* Elena (with Arno Riedl) "Justice Under Uncertainty" accepted at Management Science
-* Patricio (with Ghosal and Mani) "Poverty and Aspirations Failure" accepted by The Economic Journal
+* Patricio (with Ghosal) "Self-fulfilling mistakes: Characterization and Welfare" accepted at Economic Journal
+* Patricio (with Blanco and Vargas) "Does the Unemployment Benefit Institution affect the Productivity of Workers?
+Evidence from the Field" accepted at Management Science
-* Stefan (with Brown and Vlahu) "Understanding Bank-Run Contagion" accepted by Management Science
+* Stefan (with Brown and Vlahu) "Understanding Bank-Run Contagion" accepted at Management Science